 The Immune response is a natural mechanism activated by the human body when it detects the presence of an infectious agent.

-Among our immune system’s most important features is its ability to distinguish cells and molecules that belong to the body from those that don’t.
-Its role is to stop a pathogenic agent (a virus, bacteria, or parasite, etc.) from spreading inside our bodies.
-Once an infectious agent is recognized, the immune system responds to the invasion by producing antibodies and competent cells in adequate quantities, targeting specifically the infection or the disease 1.
+Among our immune system’s most important features is its ability to distinguish cells and molecules that belong to the body from those that do not.
+Its role is to stop a pathogenic agent, such as a virus, bacteria, or parasite, from spreading inside our bodies.
+Once the immune system recognizes an infectious agent, it responds to the invasion by producing antibodies and competent cells in adequate quantities, targeting the infection or the disease specifically .
+1